The Best Portable Grills Reviewed & Tested

 The body of the portable grill is fashioned out of lightweight aluminum, while the cooking surface is made from a porcelainized cast iron material, so it does have a bit of extra weight when in full use.

 While the overall construction is well made, some users found that closing the lid often allowed for the collected grease to spill outside the grill itself when in use, leading to a significant cleanup.

 While this portable grill definitely gets high marks for heat control and overall size, the overall construction does leave a bit to be desired.
 However, if having to clean up on a regular basis is no worry for you, then this gift may just be what you need.

-This portable grill is fashioned out of porcelain coated steel, so it is relatively lightweight yet strong.
-The grill is designed to use as little fuel as possible by making use of the infrared technology to allow for the most even distribution of heat possible.
-The only complaint that we saw as far as construction was that the assembly of the item was somewhat convoluted, and that the legs were found to be somewhat flimsy in their design.
+This portable grill is fashioned out of porcelain-coated steel, so it is relatively lightweight yet strong.
+The grill is designed to use as little fuel as possible by making use of the infrared technology to allow for the evenest distribution of heat possible.
+The only complaint that we saw as far as construction was that the assembly of the item was somewhat convoluted and that the legs were found to be somewhat flimsy in their design.

 If you’re looking for a small tabletop grill that can help you keep your foods moist and delicious, the Char-Broil TRU Infrared Patio Bistro is definitely worth a second look.
 While the assembly and leg construction might be a bit of a bother overall, the ability to cook food evenly and quickly makes this one a true winner.

 Metal housing not as durable as desired